Stronger Cities Initiative

 Urban crises challenge the traditional ways of working for humanitarian organisations.
 The International Rescue Committee, Norwegian Refugee Council and World Vision worked together to develop a suite of tools and practical guidance notes to promote improved responses to urban crises.

-The Urban Crises Learning Fund aims to build the capacity of local and international humanitarian actors to implement effective urban humanitarian responses.
+The Urban Crises Learning Fund built the capacity of local and international humanitarian actors to implement effective urban humanitarian responses.

 Understanding urban contexts and needs, and responding